Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 2. CMS argues that summary disposition is appropriate.
+- back to note 1 2.
+CMS argues that summary disposition is appropriate.
 It is unnecessary in this instance to address the issue of summary disposition, as neither party has requested an in person hearing.